cboettig/ews-review/manuscript.md

 Non-Catastrophic Bifurcations without CSD
 -----------------------------------------

+**TODO: Add a numeric reference connecting each section to a region of Figure 1**

 Some bifurcations are much more mundane, involving neither catastrophic shifts or patterns of critical slowing down.